Writers Write shares writing resources and writing tips. In this post, we look at abbreviations, acronyms. and initialisms.

 - An abbreviation usually ends in a full stop.
 Examples: subj., etc., Pres., adj., Dec., Fri., Univ.

 - If the abbreviation ends with the last letter of the word, you do not use a full stop.
 Examples: Dr, Mr, Mrs, St, Ave, Sgt (This only applies to British English.
-In American English, you always add a full stop.)
+In American English, you always add a full stop/period.)

 - If the initial letters of words make up an abbreviation, you do not use a full stop.
 This is called an initialism and the letters are pronounced separately.
 Examples: SPCA, UK, HIV, BBC, CIA, UN, CD